 This small quiet island has its fair share of history

-Surrounded by crystal clear blue waters, it provides captivating views that sweep all the way to the Coromandel, Great Barrier, Waiheke and back to Auckland City.
+Surrounded by crystal clear blue waters, Rakino Island boasts captivating views that sweep all the way to the Coromandel, Great Barrier, Waiheke and Auckland City.
 Yachts enjoy anchoring in Woody, Pohutukawa, Home, Sandy and West Bays and are home to approximately 16 permanent residents.

-This small island has its fair share of history, and it’s here that Sir George Grey Governor of New Zealand built his home in 1862, before being lured to Kawau Island.
-Governor Grey then leased the island to Albert Sanford (one of the founders of the Auckland commercial fishing fleet) and he and his family lived here for close to 80 years.
+This small island's history includes Sir George Grey, Governor of New Zealand, building his home in 1862, before being lured to Kawau Island.
+Governor Grey then leased the island to Albert Sanford (one of the founders of the Auckland commercial fishing fleet), who lived here for close to 80 years with his family.

 What to do on Rakino Island

-Popular activities include fishing, swimming, snorkelling, diving and walking.
+Outdoor activities such as fishing, swimming, snorkelling, diving and walking are all popular on the island.
 There are no shops or electricity (there is solar power though), so the whole island is off-grid.
-While on the island check out the world's first solar-powered telephone which is still in use and allows local free calling to Auckland.
+While on the island, check out the world's first solar-powered telephone which is still in use and allows local free calling to Auckland.

 Life really is laid-back on Rakino Island...